Thejas2006/Low_Cost-function-generator/README.md

-# 🔧 Digital Function Generator (Op-Amp Based)
+# 🔧 Function Generator (Op-Amp Based)

-A low-cost, digital function generator designed and built using op-amps and discrete components to produce **sine, square, and triangular waveforms** with adjustable frequency and amplitude.
+A low-cost, analog function generator designed and built using op-amps and discrete components to produce **sine, square, and triangular waveforms** with adjustable frequency and amplitude.
 This project demonstrates practical waveform generation using classical analog design techniques.

 ---